jflanaganuk/dndNotes/DOIP-story.md

 The group are now panicking at the entrance to Axeholm, with the goliath pinned against the wall.

-The sounds of zombies approaches...
+The sounds of gnashing and clawing approaches...

 \page